davmac314/tosaithe/doc/TSBP.md

   knowledge of the underlying system or if requested by the user to do so.
 - `tbsp_mmap_type::BOOTLOADER_RECLAIMABLE` (0x1000) - the memory contains information passed from
   the bootloader to the OS kernel.
-This includes the loader data structure, memory maps, command line, and any other data or tables provided by the bootloader (as opposed to the firmware).
-The kernel may use this memory once it no longer needs the information provided by the bootloader.
+This includes the loader data structure, memory maps, command line, and any other data or tables provided by the bootloader (as opposed to the firmware), as well as in-memory processor structures such as descriptor tables and page tables.
+The kernel may use this memory once it no longer needs any of the information or structures within it.
 - `tbsp_mmap_type::KERNEL` (0x1001) - the memory contains the loaded kernel.
 Note: the kernel is also mapped at a virtual address, as described by the `kern_map` table via the loader entry data.